NG-Development/ngdevelopment/README.md

 # NGDevelopment
 2D and 3D visualizations of static models

-## Running our update release with an add-on feature for v0.4.0
+## Running our Official Release v1.0.0

 ### Support for Windows users only